andrea-anf/terragrunt-aws-es/README.md

 <!-- BEGIN_TF_DOCS -->

 ## Introduction
-Terragrunt module to provision an Elasticsearch cluster and a Security Group.
+Terragrunt module to provision an Elasticsearch cluster with a Security Group attached on the fly.

 ## Requirements